Slesa/launchy/trunk/Launchy_QT/readme.txt

 Currently working on:
 Working on the plugin dialog box.
 Currently getting options.cpp to call plugins.doDialog on plugin selection change (pluginChanged)

+when there are no suggested results, run them as arguments to the first thing

 Trying to stylize the scrollbar is difficult